FREQUENTLY ASKED QUESTIONS

 Does the City have any homebuyer assistance programs?

-In 2010, the City is not offering any homebuyer assistance programs.
+The City is not presently offering any homebuyer assistance programs.
 The County of San Luis Obispo offers limited first-time homebuyer assistance loans for low-income persons.
 Interested persons should contact the County Planning Department (805) 781-5600.

 State and federal regulations governing their programs for first-time homebuyer assistance limit participants to households that have not owned a home in the three consecutive years prior to funding a new loan.

 My landlord just raised my rent; does the City have rent control?